minzhou1003/API-miniproject/README.md

 ```
 _You will be asked to enter your Twitter API credential_.

+### 6. Output result:
-### 6. After successfully run the code, you will get downloaded images with labels and a `result.mp4` video inside the `/images` folder.
+After successfully run the code, you will get downloaded images with labels and a `result.mp4` video inside the `/images` folder.

+_Note: the "Highest score" is the most confident label predicted by Google Vision API._

 ## Sprint 1: